MishraGarima/Modules/README.md

 # Modules
 *This repository contains beneficial implemented modules.*
+* QuadraticEqnRoots_FastAPI
+  * This file contains python code to find roots of a quadratic equation and provide result as json.
+  * FastAPI GET call is used for the process.
+  * Make a request to API call and obtain the quadratic equation root values as resultant json.
+* Save ML Model
+  * This file contains python code to save the trained ML model within as well as outside as seperate file and access it later in the code as per requirement.
 * Scraping E-commerce Website
   * This file contains a function in python code to web scrape an E-commerce Website and store data in a CSV file.
   * It uses URL Library to open connection and download page and then closes the connection.